JetBrains/intellij-community/plugins/java-decompiler/engine/readme.txt

 With the exception of mpm and urc the value of 1 means the option is activated, 0 - deactivated.
 Default value, if any, is given between parentheses.

-Typically, the following options will be changed by user, if any: hes, hdc, dgs, mpm, ren, urc The rest of options can be left as they are: they are aimed at professional reverse engineers.
+Typically, the following options will be changed by user, if any: hes, hdc, dgs, mpm, ren, urc, osc The rest of options can be left as they are: they are aimed at professional reverse engineers.

 rbr (1): hide bridge methods